vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWDXQ PUTQNAM.md

  property | value
 --- | ---
- Method comment | Save display name for a quick order dialog Leading comment lines | see if DLG used QNAM as display text (quit if so),otherwise save in ORWDQ DISPLAY NAME
+ Method comment | Save display name for a quick order dialog Leading comment lines | see if DLG used QNAM as display text (quit if so) otherwise save in ORWDQ DISPLAY NAME

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am